 A good photography guide book is the best digital camera accessory you can get before you take a trip to a vacation spot for the first time.
 I knew that my time was very limited so I had to focus on the main attractions and shoot them in an efficient way.

-Whether you only travel there through the captured images in a good travel photography book or go in person, Just do it!
+Whether you only travel there through the captured images in a good travel photography book or go in person, just do it!
+Have a blast!